 - Turn your headlights on: Even if it is still daylight out, it helps to have your lights on so children may better see your approaching car.

-Parents and Trick-or-Treaters:
+Halloween Safety Tips for Parents and Trick-or-Treaters:

 - Always be seen: Carry flashlights, wear brightly colored costumes and add reflective tape to increase visibility.